Assumption Convent School (Thailand): History

-There were just 37 children at the beginning.
-There were 7 superiors and sisters and a few secular teachers.
-They used English, Portuguese, German language as the main languages to teach students and they also taught about Thai language and Music.
-Moreover, all students must have learnt about ethics training, social work and manner that has been the uniqueness of this school which have been inherited to the present.
+There were 37 children, 7 superiors and sisters, and a few secular teachers at the beginning.
+They used and were taught English, Portuguese, German, and Thai.
+The school also taught music.

 Assumption Convent School is located at Charoen Krung 40 Alley, Charoen Krung Road, Bang Rak District, Bangkok, Thailand.
 The allocated area of 3 rai 2 ngan is about 5600 m2 on the bank of the Chao Phraya River in the area of Assumption Cathedral.
 On 18 June 1905, the first building of the school was opened.
 So, this day was considered to be the official opening day.

-In 1952, because of the number of students that kept increasing every year.
-The Superior at that time decided to build another school called Assumption Suksa School that is under the responsibility of Assumption Cathedral.
+In 1952, the Superior decided to build another school called Assumption Suksa School that is under the responsibility of Assumption Cathedral.

-In 1995, a new school called Assumption Convent Silom School has opened students from grade 1 to grade 6 moved to this school.
-Assumption Convent Silom School is located at 8 Pramuan Road, Silom Sub-District, Bang Rak District, Bangkok.
+In 1995, a new school called Assumption Convent Silom School opened to students in grades 1–6.
+Assumption Convent Silom School is located at 8 Pramuan Road, Silom Sub-District.

 Name

-Assumption Convent School was originally written in French as "Couvent de l'Assomption" Later, it was changed to English as Assumption Convent.
+Assumption Convent School was originally written in French as "Couvent de l'Assomption".
+Later, it was changed to English as Assumption Convent.

-The assumption has roots in the Latin language and it's the abbreviation of Assumptio Beatae Virginis Mariae.
-This honours the Virgin Mary's body and soul in heaven.
+The Assumption is the abbreviation of Assumptio Beatae Virginis Mariae.
+This supposedly honours the Virgin Mary's body and soul in heaven.
 And couvent means the place where the sisters live together.

-Identity

-Symbols of the school

-Assumption Convent School has three important symbols which are: